Birdwatcher's Diary™

 Birdwatcher's Diary is designed first and foremost to record sightings during a day's birding.
 To do this, there are four concepts to understand:

 The master list or checklist is the list of all the possible birds you might see.
 The software preconfigures itself with either a complete United States list (for most users), or a UK or Mexico list if the software detects you are in either of those two countries.
 We'll learn later how you can install any list you want, from a complete world list containing 10,000 or more species to your county list containing just a couple hundred species.
-Many lists are available for download from our website, or, as you'll again learn later, you can make your own as well.
-For now we'll assume you will start with the pre-installed list.
+List for all 50 states and dozens of different countries are available for download, or, as you'll again learn later, you can make your own as well.
+For now we'll assume you will start with the pre-installed list, but fairly quickly you'll want to download either your state list (if you're in the U.S.) or your country list.

 A location is a named place that you bird, and for which you will be recording sightings with the software.
 It could be as specific as "My Yard", the name of a local park or other birding spot like "Rancho San Antonio Open Space Preserve" or "Charleston Slough", or a much broader location like the name of a county, a state, or even a country.
 It's really up to you how specific you want to be in identifying the location of sightings.